 Antipoltiics in Central European Art 1956-1989.
 Reticence as Dissidence under Post-Totalitarian Rule (London: IB Tauris, 2013).

 'Autonomy, Solidarity, and the Antipolitics of NET' in Bozena Czubak ed., SIEC - Sztuka dialogu / NET - Art of Dialogue, Warsaw: Fundacja Profil, 2013.

 10 x 10: See You There, Wrocław (exhibition review), Enclave Review, Issue 6, Cork, 2012.

 Cristina Freire and Klara Kemp-Welch (eds), ARTMargins #2, Special Section on Artists' Networks in Eastern Europe and Latin America, June - October 2012.

 'KwieKulik's Monument Without a Passport', in Kritik und Krise.
 Kunst in Europa seit 1945 / Critique and Crisis.
 Art in Europe Since 1945, exh. cat., Berlin: Stiftung Deutsches Historisches Museum, 2012.

 'Art Documentation and Bureaucratic Life: The 'Case' of the Studio of Documentation, Activities and Propagation' in Lukasz Ronduda and Georg Schollhammer (eds), Kwiekulik, Vienna: JPR Ringier, 2012.

 'Impossible Interviews with Ceausescu: Ion Grigorescu and the Dialogic Imagination', in Alina Serban (ed.), Ion Grigorescu.
-The Man with a Single Camera, Vienna: Sternberg Press, 2013.
+The Man with a Single Camera, Berlin: Sternberg Press, 2013.